-Because compared to other tools, the user interface is not that attractive.
-It’s just an off-white page with a bunch of icons (for different functions) on the right hand side.
+Overall, compared to other password manager tools, the user interface of LogmeOnce is not that attractive.
+It’s just an off-white page with a bunch of icons (for different functions) on the right-hand side.

 But the bright side is, it makes working on LogmeOnce a walk in the park.
 And you just breeze through most of the functions because it hardly takes a couple of clicks to perform anything on the software.

-For example, to save a password, all you need to do is:
+For example, to save a secure password, all you need to do is:

 Click the ‘+’ button on the toolbar at the top and select the ‘An App’ option from the drop-down menu.